MartinFortuna/mrw-restaurant/README.md

 ### **Final Deployment with Heroku**

 1. [Heroku](https://dashboard.heroku.com/apps) and create a new app.
-2. Choose the app name and setting the region, then "Create app".
+2. Choose the app name and set the region, then "Create app".
 3. On"Settings" go to Config Vars, and set:
     - SECRET_KEY
     - DATABASE_URL